ihesp/IPART/docs/Detect-ARs.rst

             # grids.
 Remove small holes in AR contour.
             'fill_radius': max(1,int(4*0.75/RESO)),

+            # do peak partition or not, used to separate systems that are merged
+            # together with an outer contour.
+            'single_dome': False,

             # max prominence/height ratio of a local peak.
 Only used when SINGLE_DOME=True
             'max_ph_ratio': 0.4,